Seungha-Um/BART.LSM/README.md

-# Particle MCMC for agent-based SIS model
+# BART\_LSM model to estimate the average causal peer influence.

 This repository contains code to implement the methodology described in the paper “’A Bayesian Approach to Estimate Causal Peer Influence